niklasf/python-chess/docs/engine.rst

 ===================================

 UCI and XBoard are protocols for communicating with chess engines.
-This module implements a thin abstraction for playing moves and analysing positions with both kinds of engines.
+This module implements an abstraction for playing moves and analysing positions with both kinds of engines.

 :warning: This is an experimental module that may change in semver incompatible ways.
 Please weigh in on the design if the provided APIs do not cover